 Signet rings sure have come a long way since their beginnings, almost 4,000 years ago.
-From A-listers to aristocrats – and everything in between – it looks like they are here to stay.
+From A-listers to aristocrats – and everyone in between – it looks like they are here to stay.

 For something no bigger than a 10 pence coin, these little nuggets carry a great deal of weight.

 Long live the signet ring, and all those who wear them!